nottsknight/horus-heresy-missions/mission-special-rules.md

 a unit belonging to the attacker with the Line (X) rule is destroyed, that player may choose to place a new unit into reserves.
 The new unit must have exactly the same size, wargear options, and so on as the unit that was destroyed.
+The new unit may only be placed into normal Reserves, not Deep Strike Reserve or Aerial Reserve.

 If one of the attacker's units with Line (X) gains the Routed status and is also below 50% of its starting strength, the attacker may choose